 In connection with the issuance of our 6.50% Series A-4 Cumulative Convertible Preferred Stock (the "Series A-4 Preferred Stock") in November 2014, the Operating Partnership created the Series A-4 preferred OP units as a new class of OP units.
 Series A-4 preferred OP units have economic and other rights and preferences substantially similar to those of the Series A-4 Preferred Stock, including rights to receive distributions at the same time and in the same amounts as distributions paid on Series A-4 Preferred Stock.
 Each Series A-4 preferred OP unit is exchangeable into approximately 0.4444 shares of common stock or common OP units (which exchange rate is subject to adjustment upon stock splits, recapitalizations, and similar events).
 The Operating Partnership issued Series A-4 preferred OP units to us in connection with our acquisition of the American Land Lease ("ALL") portfolio of MH communities from Green Courte Real Estate Partners, LLC, Green Courte Real Estate Partners III, LLC and certain of their affiliated entities (collectively, the "Green Courte parties" or the "Green Courte entities").
 In 2014, we issued 669,449 Series A-4 preferred OP units to the sellers as consideration for the ALL acquisition.
 In January 2015, we issued 200,000 Series A-4 Preferred OP units in a private placement in connection with the ALL acquisition.
-In June 2015, we issued 34,219 Series A-4 Preferred OP units to GCP Fund III Ancillary Holding, LLC.
+In June 2015, we issued 34,219 Series A-4 preferred OP units to GCP Fund III Ancillary Holding, LLC.
 In July 2015, we repurchased 4,066,586 Series A-4 preferred OP units.
 At December 31, 2016 we held 1,681,849 Series A-4 preferred OP units.
-The rights of the 1,681,849 Series A-4 preferred OP units held by us mirror the economic rights of the Series A-4 preferred OP units held by us.
+The rights of the 1,681,849 Series A-4 preferred OP units held by us mirror the economic rights of the Series A-4 preferred OP units issued to the Green Courte entities, but certain voting, consent, and other rights do not apply to the Series A-4 preferred OP units held by us.